 The Australian Influenza Surveillance Report (AISR) is published on a fortnightly basis during the influenza season, typically between May and October.
 Influenza activity updates may be published outside of the seasonal period.

-- Activity – Currently, influenza and influenza-like illness (ILI) activity is lower than average for this time of year compared to previous years, and is consistent with past activity following a peak in notifications and coming to the end of the influenza season.
-At the national level, notifications of laboratory-confirmed influenza have decreased in the past fortnight.
+- Activity – Following a high start to the 2020 interseasonal period, currently, influenza and influenza-like illness (ILI) activity are lower than average across all systems for this time of year.
+At the national level, notifications of laboratory-confirmed influenza have substantially decreased since mid-March and remain low.

 Influenza vaccine efficacy, effectiveness and impact explained

 There are three general terms that are used to describe how well a vaccine works in any given influenza season: vaccine efficacy, vaccine effectiveness and vaccine impact.
 This document provides a general explanation of each of these terms as well as information specific to influenza vaccines.

 For further information regarding current influenza activity at the jurisdictional level, please refer to the following State and Territory departments of health surveillance reports:

 This paper provides a comprehensive summary and analysis of the National Influenza Surveillance Scheme, including surveillance systems that function outside of the Scheme, in 2015.
 The Scheme is coordinated by the Australian Government Department of Health and supported by a number of surveillance systems that aim to be nationally representative and monitor important aspects of severity, incidence and virology.
 Influenza activity monitored through its systems is presented in reports available on this page.
 Several jurisdictionally based surveillance systems that operate outside of the Scheme are used to inform local influenza activity trends.
 This paper describes the strengths and limitations of these influenza surveillance systems in terms of the aspects of influenza activity that they inform and their contribution to the overall monitoring of influenza activity in Australia.